medianect/axios/README.md

 </script>
 ```

-Make sure you added `@bundled-es-modules` scope to the path if used via npm.
+Make sure you added `@medianect` scope to the path if used via npm.